-The GPS satellites are not stationary, but circle round the globe with a period of about 12 hours.
-They can only be received if no building is in the line-of-sight from the antenna to the satellite, so the antenna/downconverter unit must be installed in a location that has as clear a view of the sky as possible.
-The best reception is achieved when the antenna has a free view of 8° angular elevation above the horizon.
-If this is not possible, the antenna should be installed with the clearest free view to the equator, because the satellite orbits are located between latitudes 55° North and 55° South.
-If this is not possible, you may experience difficulty receiving the four satellites necessary to complete the receiver's position solution.
+The GPS and GLONASS satellites are not stationary but circle round the globe in a period of about 12 hours.
+They can only be received if no building is in the line-of-sight from the antenna to the satellite, so the antenna unit must be installed in a location with a free view to the sky.
+The best reception is given when the antenna has a free view of 8° angular elevation above horizon.
+If this is not possible the antenna should be installed with a mostly free view to the equator because of the satellite courses which are located between latitudes of 55° North and 55° South.
+If even this is not possible problems occur especially when at least four satellites for positioning have to be found.